FlorianRappl/kras/docs/getting-started.md

 ### Custom Injectors

 It is also possible to write custom injectors - or get new injectors from NPM.
 Details on writing and publishing injectors can be found in [the injector documentation](injectors.md).

+## Middleware

+If you just want to change things then a middleware can be the right solution.
+You'll find examples and details in [the middleware documentation](middleware.md).